honboey/tailwind-starter/README.md

 * [SwupJS](https://swup.js.org/) for animated page transitions
 * [gulp-responsive](https://www.npmjs.com/package/gulp-responsive) for making multiple resolutions of images
 * [LazySizes](https://github.com/aFarkas/lazysizes) for lazy loading images
+* [gulp-rename](https://www.npmjs.com/package/gulp-rename) for renaming files and directory paths.
+This is used for renaming html files to index.html and placing them in a folder named after the original filename.